Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

          3,   4,   5,   6,   7,   8,   9,  10])
 ```

-Say we want to pick the elements of `a` that are both positive and odd.
+Say we want to select the elements of `a` that are both positive and odd.
 The
 boolean mask `a > 0` represents which elements are positive and the boolean
 mask `a % 2 == 1` represents which elements are odd.
 So our mask would be